ankitg12/ankitg12.github.io/_posts/2026-04-14-stretchly-fixed-time-breaks.md

 This is [a known gap](https://github.com/hovancik/stretchly/issues/1638).
 None of the 22 active forks implement it either.

-Here is how to add it on Windows without touching Stretchly's source.
+Here is how to add it on Windows without touching Stretchly's source using the scripts here - [gist](https://gist.github.com/ankitg12/d9d931e6e2f41506e456625a9ee0faa8).

 ---